SiobhanBaines/MS1-Portfolio/README.md

 # Siobhan-Baines-MS1-Portfolio

 This project is to build a static front-end which demonstrates the skills I have developed using CSS3, HTML5 and Bootstrap technologies.
 The subject of this project is my personal portfolio including information about my past, present and future career.
 The front-end is designed to give any user an informative, interesting, user friendly and professional experience.
-There will be navigation to 2/3 pages, links to my social media accounts, information about past projects and place holders for future projects, the ability to open my curriculum vitae on a separate tab in pdf format and the facility to contact me directly.
+There will be navigation to 3 pages, the first giving an outline of my previous career and skills, the second for details about some large past projects and placeholders for known future projects and the third giving a mechanism to contact me.
+There will also be links to my social media accounts and the ability to open my curriculum vitae on separate tab in pdf format.

  ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS1-Portfolio/blob/3ed4294aa8e1cb3cc202dc00b44f3063ae524b19/assets/reference_documents/images_readme/amiresponsive_image.png)